 \section{Experimental Setup}

 In this paper, the image retrieval framework is adapted for the experiments.
-The face retrieval is done using introduced AB-ReLU based VGGFace descriptor.
+The face retrieval is done using the proposed AB-ReLU based VGGFace descriptor.
 In face retrieval, the top matching faces are returned from a database for a given query face based on the description of the faces.
-The best matching faces are decided based on the similarity scores between query face and database faces.
-In this work, the similarity scores are considered as the distance between the descriptor of query face and descriptor of database faces.
-The lower distance between two feature descriptors represents more similarity among the corresponding face images and vice versa.
+The best matching faces are decided based on the similarity scores between the query face and the database faces.
+In this work, the similarity scores are considered as the distance between the descriptor of the query face and the descriptors of the database faces.
+The lower distance between two feature descriptors represents more similarity amongst the corresponding face images and vice versa.